Excel Absolute Value (Table of Contents)

 Excel Absolute Value – Example#3

-Using Subtraction in ABS function
+Using Subtraction in the ABS function

 We can notice that we got the difference minus sign figure for the salesperson MAXWELL and the salesperson SMITH in the above screenshot.
-We have used the subtraction formula as Jan sales value – Feb sales value as shown in the below screenshot.
+We have used the subtraction formula as Jan sales value – Feb sales value, as shown in the below screenshot.

 - Click on the D column cell named Difference.